Sephike/final_project_test/README.md

 - View global sales across regional sales
 - View how critic and user score might impact sales

-## Analysis using a Machine Learning Model
-- Description of preliminary data preprocessing
-- Description of preliminary feature engineering and preliminary feature selection, including the decision-making process
-- Description of how data was split into training and testing sets
-- Explanation of model choice, including limitations and benefits ✓ Description of data preprocessing
-✓ Description of feature engineering and the feature selection, including the team's decision-making process ✓ Description of how data was split into training and testing sets ✓ Explanation of model choice, including limitations and benefits ✓ Explanation of changes in model choice
-✓ Description of how the model was trained (or retrained if the team used an existing model) ✓ Description and explanation of model's confusion matrix, including final accuracy score

-## Results and Links
-- Tableau Public links, Google Slides Link
-- Images from the initial analysis
-- Data (images or report) from the machine learning task
-- At least one interactive element

 ## Recommendations

-## Reference List
-1. Alqunber, Abdulshaheed.
-(2019, April 12).
-Video games sales 2019.
-Kaggle. https://rb.gy/gtadhs

-2. Clement, J. (2021, January 29).
-Value of the global video games market 2012-2021.
-Statista. https://rb.gy/apmgqy

-3. Marketing.
-(2021).
-Retro Video Games Newsletter.
-Slidesgo. https://rb.gy/if1nnk

-4. Plant, Mike.
-(2018, December 21).
-Top 10 best-selling videogame consoles.
-Guinnessworldrecords. https://rb.gy/df11vn

 ## Team Communication Protocols
 The team will work virtually using the Zoom and Slack technologies.
 The team is expected to use individual branches to their commit work to GitHub, where the project is warehoused.
 The branches will be merged when the team meets to review each other's work.